 No, I tend to agree.

-And so the other advantage the Democrats have is given the non deductibility of state and local taxes and the weakness of the Republicans on both coasts.
+And Sean, the other advantage the Democrats have is given the non-deductibility of state and local taxes and the weakness of the Republicans on both coasts, the Democrats, in a certain sense, could actually win the House through California, New York, New Jersey, Connecticut, Washington, and Oregon.

-Uh that could be enough to swing the House.
+That could be enough to swing the House.

 That being said, I agree.

-The optics were to me just ridiculous, embarrassing.
+The optics were, to me, just ridiculous, embarrassing.

 Embarrassing, yeah.